Ju777/THP_dev_w4d2_Progame/README.md

-... still on progress but works, you can try !

-# PROGAME EVENT for video games fans !
+# PROGAME !
+The Event for video games fans !

 ## The today exercice's aim is to create a Simple Page Application for a fictive video game event, through the API RAWG.